ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 # Terminology

-## Quota {#quota}
+  Quota:

-A quota is an allocation of capacity to enable a server to limit client requests.
-That capacity is counted in quota units and may be reallocated at the end of a time window {{time-window}}.
+  : A quota is an allocation of capacity used by a resource server to limit client requests.
+That capacity is measured in quota units and may be reallocated at the end of a time window {{time-window}}.

-## Quota Unit {#quota-unit}
+  Quota Unit:

-A quota unit is the unit of measure used to count the activity of a client.
+  : A quota unit is the unit of measure used to measure the activity of a client.

-## Quota Partition {#quota-partition}
+  Quota Partition:

-A quota partition is a division of a server's capacity across different clients, users and owned resources.
+  : A quota partition is a division of a server's capacity across different clients, users and owned resources.

-## Time Window {#time-window}
+  Time Window:

-A time window indicates a period of time associated to the allocated quota.
+  : A time window indicates a period of time associated to the allocated quota.

-The time window is a non-negative Integer value expressing an interval in seconds, similar to the "delay-seconds" rule defined in {{Section 10.2.3 of HTTP}}.
-Sub-second precision is not supported.

-## Quota Policy {#quota-policy}
+  Quota Policy:

-A quota policy is maintained by a server to limit the activity (counted in [quota units](#quota-unit)) of a given [quota partition](#quota-partition) over a period of time (known as the [time window](#time-window)) to a specified amount known as the [quota](#quota).
+  : A quota policy is maintained by a server to limit the activity (counted in "quota units"of a given "quota partition" over a period of time (known as the "time window") to a specified amount known as the "quota".

 Quota policies can be advertised by servers (see {{ratelimit-policy-field}}), but they are not required to be, and more than one quota policy can affect a given request from a client to a server.